DigitalEmbed/MemoryManager/README.md

 	Bytes = 10 + 1 + sizeof (YourVariable)
 	Bytes = 11 + sizeof (YourVariable)

 As you can see, storing any data requires 11 bytes more than direct storage in memory: A char, for example, would consume 12 bytes of memory if allocated in a typed chained list and 1 byte if allocated statically or dynamically.
 One should then use this artifice with caution.
-See the examples before implementing them in your firmware. **The linked lists of this solution support storing non-primitive C types as long as the size of this type does not exceed 64-bits**.
+See the examples before implementing them in your firmware.

 ### Buffer